fragonib/ddd-testing-kata/README.md

     - Name: Anboto Area, Lat: 43.089897, Lon: -2.595321
     - Name: Aizkorri Area, Lat: 42.951927, Lon: -2.347414

-    You can obtain the weather data in [Open Weather Map API](https://openweathermap.org/api).
+    You can obtain the weather data from [Open Weather Map API](https://openweathermap.org/api).

 2. The current entity model is not complete, so you need to update it with this data: